mac-theobio/QMEE/README.md

 ## Data directory

+data is version-controlled at docs/data.
+Avoid adding vc stuff to data/ directly.
+This can work for a while, but will definitely confuse new clones.

 You are meant to edit the file data.md.
 It will also edit itself, as follows.

 * If you refer to a file in the data directory (data/<fn.ext>) _before other words on a line_, it will take note of it and mark it MISSING if missing (only once; it can also remove the MISSING tag automatically)